Osamor-Chukwuka/web_catalogue/README.md

 1.

 I Had Issues with Sanctum Authentication.
 I could not get the token from /sanctum/csrf-cookie endpoint.
 I need the token first before I can make subsequent requests to the App's endpoint, but I could not get it.
 I had to move on with other endpoints, with the intention of fixing the Authentication, but beacuse I started working on the challange late, I could not come back to this.
 So, All the endpoints for now, do not require Authentication

+HOW TO RUN

+Requirements:
+Laravel, Php, composer, Apache(you can download xampp)

+Clone repo

+in the root directory run composer install and npm install

+Run php artisan serve